Weboro/aws_weboro_widget/README.md

 # working's diagram
 ![what i do is](./WorkingDiagram.png)

-# aws_weboro_widget
+# weboro_widget
-weboro widget that acts as middleware
+weboro widget that acts as middleware between Application Api layer and Weboro admin site.

-# Docker
+# How to run on docker Docker
-docker build -t selenium-cron-image .
+- Step 1: docker build -t selenium-cron-image .

-docker run -d --name selenium-cron selenium-cron-image
+- Step 2: docker run -d --name selenium-cron selenium-cron-image

+## Note:
+This application runs once everyday at midnight so any change you make will take place after midnight.

+## If you immediatly want to reflect the changes and update you can use this command line
+- docker exec selenium-cron python /app/main.py > realtime_run.log